 Even though your team may be equipped to handle customer returns during normal times of the year, it can be beneficial to partner with an omnichannel provider like Radial during the peak season.

-With a strong infrastructure, large teams, and a dedicated customer care solution, Radial makes it possible to manage all of your returns quickly and accurately -- no matter what channel they were purchased from or where they were shipped.
-And since all the work is managed in Radial’s fulfillment or customer centers, your team doesn’t have to worry about the extra load at all.
+With a strong infrastructure, large teams, and a dedicated customer care solution, Radial makes it possible to manage all of your returns quickly and accurately—regardless of the channel they were purchased from or where they were shipped.
+And since all the work is managed in Radial’s fulfillment or customer care centers, your team doesn’t have to worry about the extra load at all.

 Balancing customer orders with a surge in product returns can be hard on any fulfillment team.
-But by providing your own shipping labels to streamline order processing, using an omnichannel OMS to restock and damage out inventory, leveraging robotics technology to handle the movement of physical inventory, and partnering with an omnichannel provider to take the pressure off your team, you can successfully make it through the third phase of peak season.
+But by providing your own shipping labels to streamline order processing, using an omnichannel order management system (OMS) to restock and damage out inventory, leveraging robotics technology to handle the movement of physical inventory, and partnering with an omnichannel provider to take the pressure off your team, you can successfully make it through the third phase of this year’s peak season.